suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-fetch instructs the manifest processor to obtain one or more manifests or payloads, as specified by the manifest index and component index, respectively.

 suit-directive-fetch can target one or more payloads. suit-directive-fetch retrieves each component listed in component-index.
-If component-index is True, instead of an integer, then all current manifest components are fetched If component-index is an array, then all listed components are fetched.
+If component-index is True, instead of an integer, then all current manifest components are fetched.
+If component-index is an array, then all listed components are fetched.

 suit-directive-fetch typically takes no arguments unless one is needed to modify fetch behavior.
 If an argument is needed, it must be wrapped in a bstr and set in suit-parameter-fetch-arguments.